 If for any reason the matter does not proceed to completion we shall be entitled to charge for work done and expenses incurred.

 All prices quoted are exclusive of VAT which will be payable in addition in respect of our fees and certain disbursements.
 We are happy to accept payment by credit card.
-There is no fee for credit card payments up to £500.00, then 1% thereafter.
+Credit Card transaction charges will only be applied to commercial clients.

 In the event of non-payment of a bill or sum on account, the firm reserves the right to cease or to suspend acting for you in respect of any work we are currently undertaking on your behalf.
 If we decide to stop acting for you (for example, if you do not pay an interim bill or comply with a request for a payment on account) we will tell you the reason and give you notice in writing.
 We will also be entitled to keep all of your papers and documents in the event of a non-payment of a bill.
 If you fail to pay a bill, final or interim, we will be entitled to issue Court proceedings to recover the amount outstanding.